syncfusion-content/asp.netwebforms-docs/aspnet/Menu/Data-binding.md

 SqlDataSource is designed to work with SQL Server databases.
 It uses the SQL Server .NET data provider internally.
 SQL Server .NET data provider classes are defined in the System.Data.SqlClient namespace.
 To bind the SqlDataSource to Menu, DataSourceID should be the id of SqlDataSource.
 You can select the table from SelectCommand.

-Add the following code example in your ASPX page to SQL Databinding.
+Add the following code example in your ASPX page to SQL Data binding.

 {% highlight html %}